rockapot/crash/Story/Hour 13 - Sara.md

 ----
 The girl lay unconscious in the corner of the hold, her head a mass of blood and long black hair propped up against the bulkhead.
 She wore the high-visibility orange jumpsuit of a flight deck worker.
 The jumpsuit was shredded in places where it hung on her body like strings of eviscerated flesh.
 Em approached and kneeled.
 The girl’s left arm was delicate metal and ended immediately above her elbow.
 She had no right arm at all and her uniform was torn at the shoulder but absent of blood.
 A missing implant?
 Surprisingly little blood on the rest of her despite the state of her clothing.
 Em held the lantern to the girl’s milky face and brushed her hair aside carefully.
 The girl was Han; her eyes and cheekbones of unmistakable ethnicity.
 A delicate face: young, round, and hardy.
-Not yet leathery like middle-aged Han women bitten by decades of northern frost.
+Not at all like the leathery skin of middle-aged Han women bitten by decades of northern frost.
 She was small in stature, a teenager, maybe a year or two younger than Em herself.
 Her partial left arm glowed a dull orange.
 Without thinking Em touched the arm near the cross-section where it ended and it seared the pads of her fingers.
 She screamed and jerked her burned fingers back, waved them in the frigid air, then stuck them in her mouth before holding them to the cold metal deck.
 A shuddering breath blew into her face.
 She looked up at the girl, who looked back wan and frightened.
 One eye was large and dark and the other swollen from the contusion that had spread from her head wound.
 Within her countenance was a mixture of fear and defiance like a bird caught in a fist.
 Em set the lantern down.
 The girl focused her eyes on Em and then swiveled her head about the darkened hold.
 She looked down at herself, at the stump of her metal arm, and let out a raspy wail, pushing herself against the bulkhead with her legs.
 She swung her left arm helplessly and clanged it into the metal behind her.
 Then she tried to scamper backwards to raise herself into a standing position, but her boots found no purchase and she came back onto the deck with a throaty half-scream.
 Em stared dumbly, her thoughts nothing but noise.
-She crouched by her lantern as the girl fell into a kneeling position in the corner, shrinking against the bulkhead, eyeing Em defiantly with gritted teeth.
+She crouched by her lantern as the girl sat in the corner, shrinking against the bulkhead, eyeing Em defiantly with gritted teeth.
 “Don’t move,” Em said.
 The girl looked to her, then looked about herself once again, drawing deep breaths but no longer in panic.
 “You’re hurt.
 Try not to move.”